ScilifelabDataCentre/dds_workshop/docs/2_registration_project_access_session.md

 > The email specified in the option `--principal-investigator` does not receive any emails or creates any account; it’s only for information purposes at this time.

 When the project is created, you should get an output similar to the one below.
-Write down and try to remember the **Project ID**, as you will need it to access the project later on.
+Record the **Project ID**, as you will need it to access the project later on.

 ![Screenshot of a sucessful project creation](https://scilifelabdatacentre.github.io/dds_cli/_images/dds-project-create.svg)